cosminstn/sudoku-hub/README.md

-# sudoku_plus
+# Sudoku Hub

-A new Flutter project.
+A new hub for sudoku lovers, implemented using Flutter.

 ## Getting Started